dualinventive/cordova-plugin-windows-webview/README.md

 	cordova.plugins.WindowsWebview.interceptBackButton(intercept);

 - __intercept__: {boolean} Set this to **true** if you want to listen for the 'backbutton' event.
 Defaults to **false**.

+## cordova.plugins.WindowsWebview.onNavigation

+Executes the provided callbacks when the webview navigates successfully or fails. </br>
+Note: This is only useful in native scripts, scripts executed in the webview will never be able to listen to webview events.

+	cordova.plugins.WindowsWebview.onNavigation(success, fail, once);

+- __success__: {Function} Optional.
+The callback function to execute when the webview successfully navigated.

+- __fail__: {Function} Optional.
+The callback function to execute when the webview fails to navigate for whatever reason.

+- __once__: {boolean} Optional.
+Indicates the provided callback functions should only be executed once.

 ## Supported Platforms